-1. Woman’s biological rhythm needs to be in sync with the moon cycle for the women to be perfectly healthy.
+1. A woman’s biological rhythm needs to be in sync with the moon cycle for the woman to be perfectly healthy.
 I am not sure how many women in today’s age would qualify under this.
 Most I know would not.

 2. The importance of chants and sounds in bringing our basic body rhythms in sync with the environment and opening up the channels in our chakras.

 3. The sound produced when you prepare food can have a healing impact on you.
 I had never thought of this, but when I look back I think I was happiest and healthiest when I used to cook all three meals for myself.